-The open-source WebGL globe and map engine maintained by Analytical Graphics is widely used for visualizing fast-changing data.
-The Exton, Pa., firm has worked with NORAD since 1997 on the effort.
+Originally a part of Exton, Pa., firm Analytical Graphics, Cesium maintains an open-source WebGL globe and map engine widely used for visualizing fast-changing data — and has worked with NORAD since 1997 on the effort.

 When paired with the latest internet browsers, WebGL can take advantage of powerful NVIDIA GPUs to render images based on NORAD’s real-time data in stunning detail.